rm511130/PCF4CAS/README.md

 ![](./images/lab.png)

-Let's tidy up so we're not consuming lots of AWS resources:
+Let's tidy up so we're not consuming lots of AWS resources.
+Please note that you need to update `user1-db` with the appropriate DB name you used during this lab:

 ```
 cf unbind-service spring-music user1-db